 What do we make of this mystery?
 While Guzman also agrees and says that these rumors are true, he admits that these basements have since been sealed off.

-Rumor has it that there are hidden cameras in the eyes of the Three Sisters statues, located by the George Peterson Rose Garden.
+Rumor has it that there are hidden cameras in the eyes of the Three Sisters statues, located by the George Petersen Rose Garden.
 The Three Sisters statues were created by well-known sculptor, Deborah Masters.
 According to Wills, about 15 or so years ago, Chico State did have a webcam in a window of Meriam Library pointing toward a bridge over the creek.

 But, what about these stone-faced sisters?